 No, you're exactly right.

-So all of that uh I mean, all of that uh we ought to return to the notion that justice should be blind, it should be applied equally to everyone without regard to who they are.
+So all of that, we ought to return to the notion that justice should be blind.

 The presidents are not part of the justice process.

-But in order to be pardoned, you normally wait until you're guilty.
+He does have the right to pardon people, but in order to be pardoned, you normally wait until you're guilty.

-But Gerald Ford said for crimes committed or may have been committed, and the the power of the pardon is absolute, isn't it?
+But Gerald Ford said for crimes committed or may have been committed, and the power of the pardon is absolute, isn't it?

 It is absolute, and deliberately so by the founding fathers.

-So you could imagine it happening.
+So you could imagine that happening.

-We have to see whether or not Obama decides to do that on the way out.
+It'll be interesting to see whether or not Obama decides to do that on the way out.

-I'll have more details on that in the next half hour.
+We'll have more details on that in the next half hour.

 Thank you, Mr. Speaker.

-800 nine four one Sean is our number.
+800-941 Sean is our number.

-About 9 52 A.M.
-A male suspect drove a vehicle over the curb, West 19th, west of College Avenue, struck pedestrian, he exits the vehicle and used a butcher knife to start cutting pedestrian.
+About 9:52 a.m., a male suspect drove a vehicle over the curb, West 19th, west of College Avenue, struck pedestrian.

 Our officers was on scene in less than a minute, and he ended the situation less than a minute.

-He engaged the suspect and he eliminated the threat.
+He engaged the suspect, and he eliminated the threat.

 The suspect is DOA.

-Uh the investigation is ongoing.
+The investigation is ongoing.

 They did what they were trying to do.

-We have a lot of agencies here that are assisting us, Columbus Police, Columbus Fire.
+We have a lot of agencies here that are assisting us: Columbus Police, Columbus Fire.

 There were nine people transported to the hospitals, eight in stable condition, one in critical condition.